port-labs/port-docs/docs/promote-scorecards/tutorial.md

 In order to create a scorecard from the Terraform provider, you will need to use the `port_scorecard` resource.

-Here is an example of how to create the Ownership scorecard from the Terraform provider:
+Here is an example of how to create an Ownership scorecard with the Terraform provider:

 ```hcl showLineNumbers
 resource "port_scorecard" "ownership" {